mattyoung101/omicron/omicontrol/README.md

 IntelliJ IDEA is the only officially supported IDE for developing and running Omicontrol in.

 Firstly, import the "omicontrol" directory as a Gradle project.
 Then, add the new OpenJDK 11 installation as a Project SDK in the
 Project Structure dialogue and make it the selected one.
-After this, the Gradle build should work automatically (enable auto-import if it asks you somewhere in this process).
+After this, the Gradle build should work automatically.

 With the project imported and built, go to Main.kt and click on the play icon next to the `main()` method.
 On your first run it will look weird and complain about missing resources, to fix this, edit the run configuration to have its working directory